jyx0615/tp/docs/DeveloperGuide.md

 #### Overview

 - Triggered by the `export` command.
 When executed, the application delegates formatting and file creation to the PDF writer component.
-- Current implementation writes a file named `invoice.pdf` to the working directory (see implementation notes below).
+- Current implementation writes a pdf quotation to the working directory (see implementation notes below).

 #### User-facing behaviour